Non-pluripolar products on vector bundles and Chern--Weil formulae: Intersection theory on Riemann--Zariski spaces

 When there is no risk of confusion, we will refer to $\mathfrak{X}$ as the Riemann--Zariski of $X$.
 The notation $\RZ(X)$ is also used if we want to emphasize the role of $X$. \end{definition} \begin{remark} There is no obvious reason for using the algebraic structure sheaf $\mathcal{O}_Y$ rather than the analytic version.
 Also in view of applications, one should really consider Riemann--Zariski spaces of Deligne--Mumford stacks, in which case, the natural topology is the étale topology.

-In view of these two drawbacks, it seems that one should follow Temkin--Tyomkin's idea by viewing the Riemann--Zariski space as a strictly Henselian ringed topos and the limit in \eqref{eq:defRZ} in the category of strictly Henselian ringed topoi.
+It seems that one should follow Temkin--Tyomkin's idea by viewing the Riemann--Zariski space as a strictly Henselian ringed topos and the limit in \eqref{eq:defRZ} in the category of strictly Henselian ringed topoi.
 See \cite{TT18}. \end{remark}

 \begin{theorem} The sheaf $\mathcal{O}_{\mathfrak{X}}$ is coherent. \end{theorem} In other words, $\mathfrak{X}$ is an Oka space.
 For a proof, we refer to \cite[Proof of Proposition~6.4]{KST18}.
 As a consequence, an $\mathcal{O}_{\mathfrak{X}}$-module is coherent if and only if it is finitely presented.
 We denote this category by $\CohCat(\mathfrak{X})$.
 By \cite[Theorem~0.4.2.1]{FK18}, we have